IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 Volume group configuration is only supported for use with IBM Spectrum Virtualize family storage systems.

+In addition, volume groups can only be defined in one of the following ways:
+- Defined within a StorageClass
+- Defined within a PVC, using the volume group key

+PVCs that already belong to a StorageClass with a defined volume group cannot be added to a VolumeGroup object.

 ## Volume replication limitations

 When a role switch is conducted, this is not reflected within the other orchestration platform replication objects.